vyacheslav1911-x/Drobage/README.md

 ```
 In case you don't ROS2 on your system, follow the instructions here -> https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html.

-To make the cloned repo executable ROS2 workspace with packages, run the follwoing commands:
+To make the cloned repo executable ROS2 workspace with packages, run the following commands:

 Head to repo's directory